 for Agricultural Housing and Workplace Safety

-Owned or operated housing that meets the criteria for the Gold Star Grower award for at least two years.
+If operating housing, the housing must have met the criteria for the Gold Star Grower Housing award for at least two years.

 Knowledge and use of appropriate field sanitation.

 Certification of all personnel handling pesticides.

 Written safety program governing use of pesticides, injury prevention and worker training.

 Active training program with all relevant workplace safety issues addressed.